63 years old, married, one son from a previous marriage

 The first warning signs arrived so quietly, they barely seemed like signs of anything.
 Raquel asked Enric not to make anything with potatoes for dinner – and potatoes were precisely what he made.
 Then one day, there wasn’t any dinner at all.
 “Why should I be your servant?” he demanded to know.
 “Raquel should do it!”
 Mother and daughter were bewildered.
 For 15 years, he’d taken such pleasure in cooking for his family.
 And he’d always doted on Raquel – why was he suddenly so belligerent?

 In 2012, Enric was fired.
 During the day he lay on the sofa, not looking for a new job, and during the evening, when Mònica came home from work, they’d get bogged down in arguments that left her more and more confused.
-One day, in the midst of a confrontation, she said, “Tell me what I just told you.”
-His reaction caught her completely unawares.
+One day, amid a confrontation, she said, “Tell me what I just told you.”
+His reaction caught her completely unaware.
 For he could not reply; he could not remember.
-She mulled over the signs that her husband wasn’t himself, and became convinced: he must be depressed because of the firing.
-Raquel agreed.
-Then one evening, Mònica found herself being mesmerized by a TV programme.
+She mulled over the signs that her husband wasn’t himself and became convinced: he must be depressed because of the firing.
+Raquel agreed, then one evening, Mònica found herself being mesmerised by a TV programme.
 And suddenly, all the signs pointed to something else.